 Many people I talk to think saving $10,000 per year is unrealistic.

-However, this is not the case.
-It’s highly possible.
+Saving $10K is highly possible.
 It’s not that hard to achieve if you make the right moves.

-What you need to do in order to make saving three hundred dollars a month possible:
+What you need to do in order to make saving ten thousand dollars a month possible:

 Pro tip: Move closer to work in a cheaper house/apartment.
 This cuts down on your housing expenses and makes getting to work cheaper and faster.
-It saves you both money and time, making it possible to save thousands of dollars every year!
+It saves you both money and time, making it possible to save thousands of dollars annually!

 Most people think it’s about cutting down on the “small stuff” like the Netflix subscription or the occasional Starbucks coffee.
 This couldn’t be further from the truth…